cvonk/OPNpool/FULL_INSTALL.md

 ### MQTT subscribe

-When the path to the MQTT broker is provisioned, OPNpool will subscribe to the topics
+When the path to the MQTT broker is provisioned, OPNpool will subscribe to the topics listed below

 | topic                                                                   | accepts     |
 | ------------------------------------------------------------------------|-------------|